×

 Over the past two decades, Mississippi courts have addressed HGN evidence in DUI cases with increasing scrutiny.
 The state follows the Mississippi Rules of Evidence, which require professional testimony on scientific matters to be both reliable and relevant.

-Ever since this particular case, the courts in Mississippi have required that the officer be properly trained in the administration of HGN testing according to standards, the test be conducted under appropriate conditions, and the officer testify to the specific procedures followed and the clues observed.
+Because HGN cannot be presented to the jury as proof of intoxication, its role in a Mississippi DUI case is limited to the probable-cause stage.
+Even at that stage, how the test was administered still matters, including whether the officer was properly trained in the standardized method, whether the test was conducted under appropriate conditions, and whether the officer can testify to the specific procedures followed and the clues observed.

 Accuracy and Reliability